Akeldamaa/Akeldamaa/README.md

 - 👋 Hi, I’m @Akeldamaa
 - 👀 I’m interested in Web development and 3D Printing
 - 🌱 I’m currently learning ...
-Python & Javascript
+TensorFlow & Java
 - 💞️ I’m looking to collaborate on ...Anything I can add value to!
 - 📫 How to reach me ...
 Discord:Jonnyboi#0841